BellaMrx/HTML_Guide/README.md

   - 1.4.
 Software for the creation and presentation of web pages
   - 1.5.
 Create and view a simple web page
 2. Structure of a HTML document
+  - 2.1.
+Syntax and structure of HTML documents

 ---------------------------------------------------------------------------------------------------------------